Olds Super Recording Models

 Hand engraved “tone ring” on 1941 cornet.

-The last photo is a nickel silver tag that labeled the prototype or shop model Recording Model cornet valve section when it was redesigned in 1948.
+The last photo is a nickel silver tag that labeled a shop model Recording Model Super cornet valve section that was made in 1948.
+I haven’t been able to determine if there was a design change at that time.
 A portion of that valve section still exists in my collection, but was unfortunately mutilated while still in the Olds factory.

 Shop tag from prototype Recording model cornet valve section when it was redesigned.